orbitalquark/scintillua/docs/api.md

 Return:

-* table of tag names and positions.
+* list of tag names and positions.

 <a id="lexer.line_from_position"></a>
 #### `lexer.line_from_position`(pos)